Vivid-Shuvra/Basic-Calculator/README.md

 - a dropdown list having the operators
 - a submit button
 - a heading paragraph and a text area showing the response

-- bootstrap used in the frontend and php used in the server side
-- xampp used for connecting localhost and the backend server
+=> bootstrap used in the frontend and php used in the server side => xampp used for connecting localhost and the backend server

 # Steps:
-- Firstly, Apache needs to be run on the Xampp controm panel
+- Firstly, Apache needs to be run on the Xampp control panel
 - After connecting the localhost, user have to make entry the operands with an associated operation
 - Finally, the result will be shown in a text area